Diabetes-friendly Party Planning

-One of the biggest questions when planning a party is what food to serve.
-Potlucks can be a great way to lessen the stress of party planning, and everyone gets to bring their favorite dish to share.
+One of the biggest questions when planning a diabetes-friendly party is what food to serve.
+Potlucks can be a great way to lessen party planning stress, and everyone gets to bring their favorite dish to share.

 A Healthy Potluck Party